flycheck/flycheck/doc/manual/extending.rst

       syntax checker is only used if this function returns non-nil when called in the buffer to check.

-      If :checkprop:`:modes` is given, the function is only called in matching major modes.
-Thus, if :checkprop:`:modes` and :checkprop:`:predicate` are given, **both** must match for this syntax checker to be used.
+      If :flyc:checkprop:`:modes` is given, the function is only called in matching major modes.
+Thus, if :flyc:checkprop:`:modes` and :flyc:checkprop:`:predicate` are given, **both** must match for this syntax checker to be used.

-   .. checker-property:: :next-checkers ({item} ...)
+   .. flyc:checker-property:: :next-checkers ({item} ...)

       An unquoted list defining the syntax checker to run after this checker.